Fair Exploration via Axiomatic Bargaining: The Axiomatic Bargaining Framework for Bandits

 \section{The Axiomatic Bargaining Framework for Bandits}

 We first describe the generic `grouped' bandit model.
 We then provide a background of the axiomatic bargaining framework of \cite{nash1950bargaining}, and describe how we apply this framework to the grouped bandit setting.
-Lastly, we introduce the grouped $K$-armed bandit model, which is the concern of most of the theoretical results of this paper.
+Lastly, we describe two examples of the grouped bandit model studied in this work, the grouped $K$-armed bandit and the grouped linear contextual bandit.